 Restaurant Emergency Procedures Chart

 Is your restaurant prepared for an emergency?
 You may think that it won’t happen to you.
 It is likely that many people thought that in New Orleans before the flooding, and Japan before the Earthquakes, and in many other places where there are major disasters.
-We don’t expect an emergency.
+Of course, we don’t expect an emergency.
 However, just following some simple procedures can help you save money and lives if an emergency does occur.

 This chart includes the basics on how to prepare for emergencies.
 The Restaurant Emergency Procedures Chart outlines what to do if the electricity goes out.
 What would you do if there is a fire?
-We have seen it happen, and the more prepared you are, the less it impacts your business.
+We have seen it happen.
+Remember that the more prepared you are, the less it impacts your business.
 This emergency procedure chart also gives suggestions on ways to avoid fires.

 How will the restaurant emergency procedure chart help your restaurant?

 Here are some examples of the emergency information included:

 - Blackouts: You’ll know what to do in the kitchen if the electricity goes out.
 Some important advice is to turn off the breakers to the kitchen, especially if the grills are run on electric.
 It is really important to turn off the gas for gas appliances like stoves or fryers.
 Lock the walk-in refrigerator and freezers.
 Every time cold storage is opened during a blackout, the temperature rises.
 You do not want to take a chance and lose your entire inventory.
 Consequently, this may cause hundreds or thousands of dollars in lost food products.